 It dawned on me that niche market magazines still have a strong place on the web.
 I have seen incredible opportunities through my own magazine.
 If you do this right you will attract large companies.
-Some emails I’ve received from companies like Knoll furniture, and The British Museum asking me to collaborate or review a product.
-I’ve curated a private collection of clothing to auction two years in a row.
+Some emails I’ve received from companies like Knoll furniture, and The British Museum asked me to collaborate or review a product.
+I’ve curated a private collection of clothing for auction two years in a row.
 This offline gig is like a gift that keeps giving because I get referred from the last curation.
-Never in my wildest dreams did I consider the types of paid collaborations to find me but they did, You can do the same, check out the list of ideas below.
+Never in my wildest dreams did I consider the types of paid collaborations that find me but they do, You can do the same, check out the list of ideas for a niche market magazine below.

 Is This A Niche Market?

 Crohn’s Disease is more common thank you think.
 It’s surprising to know children fall victim to it.
 The numbers are increasing yearly and there really should be a magazine about the Crohn’s lifestyle.
 This was not on my radar until I met someone at a party who looked the picture of health.
 She had Crohn’s Disease.
 But unlike many people who I’ve met with Crohn’s this woman decided to take matters into her own hands.
 Successfully controlling the disease with diet.
 It marveled me because most people I have seen with Crohn’s looked ill.
 Their hair and skin were dull, lifeless.
 This woman at the party was radiant and glowing.
 This has the potential to be a successful magazine that is under-represented.